 Safety net programs, particularly Title X and Medicaid, are not adequate or appropriate fail-safes for the loss of no-cost contraceptive coverage through private insurance.
-HHS specifically rejected these options when it first adopted the Contraceptive Coverage Benefit because "requiring [women] to take steps to learn about, and to sign up for, a new health benefit" through a government program, instead of using their primary insurance, imposed unnecessary obstacles to accessing the benefit.19 Title X is not designed to meet the needs of individuals who stand to lose access to no-cost contraceptive coverage through their private insurance plans.20
+HHS specifically rejected these options when it first adopted the Contraceptive Coverage Benefit because "requiring [women] to take steps to learn about, and to sign up for, a new health benefit" through a government program, instead of using their primary insurance, imposed unnecessary obstacles to accessing the benefit.20 Title X is not designed to meet the needs of women who stand to lose access to no-cost contraceptive coverage through their private insurance plans.21 And, many women who stand to lose coverage for contraceptive services are simply not eligible for Medicaid.